leandog/intelligent-engineering-with-ai/Course Outline.md

    - Participants work in pairs to refactor a provided codebase using AI tools and clean code principles.
    - Instructors provide guidance and support, ensuring best practices are followed.

-**Bowling Kata (1 hour 15 minutes)**

-9. **Introduction to the Bowling Kata (10 minutes)**
-   - Overview of the Bowling Kata problem:
-     - Calculate the score of a bowling game considering strikes and spares.
-   - Importance of the problem for practicing TDD and refactoring techniques.

-**Practical Exercise: Bowling Kata with TDD and AI Tools (1 hour 5 minutes)**

-10. **Step-by-Step Guide:**

-    **Step 1: Write the First Test (Red)**

-- **Instructor Demonstration (10 minutes):**
-  - Use GitHub Copilot to generate initial test cases for the Bowling Kata problem.
-  - Discuss how to verify the generated code and ensure it aligns with TDD principles.

-**Step 2: Make the Test Pass (Green)**

-- **Instructor Demonstration (10 minutes):**
-  - Use Copilot to generate the minimal code needed to pass the test.
-  - Discuss the manual verification of the code's correctness.

-**Step 3: Refactor**

-- **Instructor Demonstration (10 minutes):**
-  - Refactor the code with the assistance of Copilot to improve readability and maintainability.
-  - Ensure the test still passes after refactoring.

-**Step 4: Repeat the Cycle**

-- **Instructor Demonstration (10 minutes):**
-  - Add additional test cases and iterate through the TDD cycle.
-  - Example Test Cases: Ensure various bowling game scenarios produce correct results.

-11. **Using ChatGPT as an Assistant (10 minutes)**

-    - **Instructor Demonstration:**
-      - Show how ChatGPT can provide explanations and suggestions during the TDD process.
-      - Example: Ask ChatGPT to suggest additional test cases or help debug issues.

-12. **Hands-On Practice: Pair Programming Exercise (15 minutes)**
-    - Participants work in pairs to implement the Bowling Kata using TDD and GitHub Copilot.
-    - Instructors provide guidance and support, ensuring adherence to TDD practices.
-    - Encourage participants to use ChatGPT to clarify doubts and get suggestions.

 **Wrap-Up and Q&A (15 minutes)**

 1. **Summarize Key Takeaways from the Afternoon Session**
    - Emphasize the importance of TDD, AI tools, refactoring, and clean code principles.
    - Encourage continuous practice and improvement.

 2. **Open Floor for Questions and Discussions**
    - Address any challenges faced by participants.
    - Provide solutions and additional resources as needed.